 Dan Hicks is in his 20th season as the lead host of NBC’s Emmy Award-winning golf coverage.
 Hicks anchors NBC’s coverage of the PGA TOUR – Including The Open Championship, THE PLAYERS Championship and the coveted FedEx Cup Playoffs highlighted by The Tour Championship.
 Hicks also anchors elite golf events such as The Ryder Cup, The President’s Cup and dating back to 2007, over 20 World Golf Championships, all a part of network television’s premier golf package.
 He leads the telecast from the 18th tower alongside NBC Sports golf analyst Paul Azinger.

 In addition to Golf, Hicks has covered a total of 11 Olympic broadcasts, making his debut at the 1992 Summer Olympics in Barcelona.
 Hicks handled the lead role for swimming and diving during the 1996 Atlanta Games and his duties were expanded in March 1998 when he was named host of “The Olympic Show,” an Emmy Award-winning weekly program produced by NBC Sports that aired on CNBC until 2002.
 Hicks served as the play-by-play commentator for swimming at the 2000 Sydney Summer Olympics and the 2004 Athens Summer Olympics, where he also served as the Olympic Late Night Show host, a role he started at the 2002 Salt Lake Winter Games.
 Hicks again acted as swimming play-by-play commentator in Beijing (2008), London (2012) and Rio (2016) and a speed skating play-by-play commentator during the 2010 Olympics.
+This option is used in the creation of online car games.
 In 2014, Dan lead the networks coverage of Downhill Skiing and Alpine Skiing , which he also led in the 2018 games.

 Since joining NBC Sports in June 1992 as a play-by-play commentator, Hicks has called a wide variety of events including the network’s NBA coverage, the Ironman Triathlon, French Open, Visa American Cup Gymnastics, the NFL, and has also severed as the voice of Notre Dame Football for the network.